plgd-dev/doc/content/en/docs/deployment/hub/hub.md

 ## NodePort for CoAP Gateway

-In case you install plgd hub into [microk8s.io/](https://microk8s.io/), it's required to enable also nodePort for the CoAP Gateway Service and extend the port range of the K8S API Server.
+If you install the plgd hub into [microk8s.io/](https://microk8s.io/), it is also required to enable nodePort for the CoAP Gateway Service and extend the port range of the K8S API Server.
 To extend the port range, add `--service-node-port-range=5683-32767` to `/var/snap/microk8s/current/args/kube-apiserver`.
 For the CoAP Gateway Service, apply following values:

 ```yaml
 coapgateway: